 Office of Curriculum

-The undergraduate medical school curriculum at the University of Washington is dynamic.
-Ongoing changes in the curriculum are actively managed by the curriculum committees.
-The current structure of the basic science curriculum represents a combination of "discipline-oriented" courses and “organ system-based” courses.
-The curriculum is educationally equivalent at all of the WWAMI first year sites, and common examinations are given to ensure that all students are achieving the same level of competence.
+The curriculum includes a three-term classroom or Foundation Phase, a 12-month Patient Care Phase, and a 15-month Career Explore and Focus Phase.
+The Foundation Phase begins with the students spending 2-3 weeks in Immersion; this is when they learn the essentials of the history and physical exams.
+The rest of the Foundation Phase is divided into seven blocks across the three terms.
+Students have no more than four hours a day of contact time in the classroom, four days a week, and no more than one hour a day of lecture.
+The fifth day of the week is saved for the longitudinal Foundations of Clinical Medicine course which spans all three terms.
+The Foundations of Clinical Medicine course has the students spending one day every other week in a primary care office and the alternate week learning more in-depth clinical skills.
+Students will spend all three terms in their home state.
+The curriculum is educationally equivalent at all of the WWAMI three-term sites, and common teaching materials, syllabi and examinations are given to ensure that all students are achieving the same level of competence.
 Many courses utilize computer-based information, and almost all communication with students outside of the classroom is through our Web pages and email.
 Thus, there is a requirement for all students to have a laptop computer with wireless capability.
 Specifications needed to access computer-based instruction are sent to entering students and are available from the

 The "Essential Requirements of Medical Education at the University of Washington School of Medicine: Admission, Retention, and Graduation Standards" is sent to applicants for review.
 It is expected that students enrolled in the School of Medicine have indicated as part of the completion of their admissions application that they have read, understood, and are able to meet these essentials with or without reasonable accommodation.